 This topic ranking so high in popularity surprises me.
 There must be a LOT of happy tail-waggers out there!
 If your Labrador or other tail-injury-prone pooch needs trauma attention, this post offers some tips for treating your pup’s injured ass-ets.

 When you’re looking for that next pup-of-your-dreams, how can you predict personality?
 The answer — you can’t, not with any guarantees.
 That said, there are well-known breed tendencies, and temperament tests performed correctly also offers insights.
 Read this post to learn what puppy temperament tests can (and cannot) predict, before your next furry wonder adoption day.

 Yep, lots of folks acquire youngsters while they have resident pets.
 Proper intros can make the transition go smoother.
-At our house, we had to introduce Bravo to Karma-Kat and teach him that kitty is the boss and can whip your furry tail into shape (he still does that, even though Bravo now outweighs Karma more than 10-to-one).
+At our house, we had to introduce Shadow to Karma-Kat and more recently to teen-tiny Trinity-Kitten to teach him that kitty is the boss and can whip your furry tail into shape (he still does that, even though Shadow now outweighs Karma more than 3-to-one).

 Well, there are a lot of new owners out there who want to know what to expect.
 Did you know that different breeds mature at slightly different rates?
 Or that newborns can’t regulate body temperature–in most cases that means they can die from hypothermia (the cold) but in this heat wave I suspect newborn pups might also be at risk for heatstroke.